 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-In my member's statement I was talking about emergency services.
+In my member's statement, I was talking about emergency services.
+I would like to direct my questions to the Minister of Health.

-Mr. Speaker, I would like to direct my questions to the Minister of Health.
 I'm aware of the emergency services only in Sanirajak and Igloolik.
-How many other communities are currently still in an on an emergency basis only?
+How many other communities are currently on emergency services only?
 Thank you, Mr. Speaker.